Discover top guides, trends, tips and expertise from AIO Writers

 The first step to organizing your keywords is to sort them by user intention.
 This will help you create content that resonates with your target audience.

-- Transactional: Content that guides readers down the purchase funnel, such as a product list, a comparison guide, frequently asked questions, or a manual.
+- Transactional keywords: Content that guides readers down the purchase funnel, such as a product list, a comparison guide, frequently asked questions, or a manual, are designed to meet transactional search intent queries.

-- Commercial: If you have a product or products that match, you can talk to your marketing team about how to optimize pages to rank for these searches.
+- Commercial keywords: If you have a product or products that match, you can talk to your marketing team about how to optimize pages to rank for these searches.
 Otherwise, these can be lists of products or “Buy Now” pages that are directly tied to these specific keywords.

 - Some keyword ideas might be good as content for a new website or for creating new pages.